JULIELab/HistEmo/README.md

 ## Contact
-I am happy to give additional information or get feedback on these resources via email: sven-eric.buechel@uni-jena.de
+I am happy to give additional information or get feedback on these resources via email: sven.buechel@uni-jena.de